jatin96/Computer-Science-Notes/system-design/stock-exchange/stock-exchange.md

 6. What is reliable udp:
 7. Study aeron for replication across machines and servers: https://github.com/real-logic/aeron
 8. Read leader election algorithms
+9. Write how orderbook works using pen and paper.